-But those who feel comfortably fortified with reasons-for-rejection don't realize that the rabbis—who lived and taught centuries after Jesus—were ignorant of the real story and merely passed on second-hand polemical comments about him and his disciples.
+But those who feel comfortably fortified with reasons-for-rejection don't realize that the rabbis—who lived and taught centuries after Jesus—were ignorant of the real story and merely passed on third-hand polemical comments about him and his disciples.

 For example, the Babylonian Talmud contains many factual errors about Jesus and his disciples (Sanhedrin 43a) and is historically unuseful for gaining an objective hearing.
 Yet the Talmud stands as ultimate authority for many (Orthodox) Jews.

 One example.
 I once overheard a woman in a synagogue boldly announce that "Jews don't believe in resurrection."
 But resurrection from the dead was (and still is) a central tenet of Orthodox Judaism, dating from biblical times.
 It is one of Maimonides' 13 Principles of the Faith which most Jews have upheld as a fairly universal definition of Jewish Faith.